 Application Layer (Layer 7) traffic is encrypted, this means that the ability of a scrubbing service to effectively mitigate malicious Application Layer traffic is highly dependent on whether it has the relevant decryption keys - i.e. "SSL Visibility".

 Figure 2: Illustration of a Cloud Scrubbing Service

-Figure 3: Illustration of a Content Distribution Network (CDN)
+Content Delivery Network (CDN)